Organization

 Text soon available.

-At the crossroads of geography and urban planning, this transversality explores the processes of production, transformation, and appropriation of urban spaces by a simultaneous examination of collective action and the spatial practices of city dwellers.
+At the crossroads of geography and urban planning, this transversal team collaboration explores the processes of production, transformation, and appropriation of urban spaces by a simultaneous examination of collective action and the spatial practices of city dwellers.

-The DPHN transversality aims to federate research that mobilizes emerging, heterogeneous, or massive data to measure socio-spatial dynamics, to cross-reference and compare them with other sources, to model, visualize, or critically analyze their uses.
+The DPHN Transversal Team Collaboration aims to federate research that mobilizes emerging, heterogeneous, or massive data to measure socio-spatial dynamics, to cross-reference and compare them with other sources, to model, visualize, or critically analyze their uses.

 Are you a target or witness of harassment?
-A unit is available to provide you with support, information and institutional support.
+A specialized unit is on hand to provide assistance, information and institutional support.

 Géographie-cinés